-I was born in Macau, China and attended an all-boys high-school, Ever since I was a teenager, I tinkered with the computer with my cousin.
-Ever since then, I always had a special interest and affinity to technologies.
-Like most kids, I enjoyed computer games, When my parents gave my very first computer as a gift for being the top of my class when I was in form 2 at my secondary school.
-I mastered DOS and Windows within six months.
-I then went on to teach myself some simple web page design and programming basics through self-help books.
-I made my first program and simple games in Adobe Flash back in the days.
+I was born in Macau, China and attended an all-boys high school where I developed a keen interest in technology by tinkering with computers.
+My parents gave me my first computer as a gift for being at the top of my class when I was in form 2 at my secondary school.
+I mastered DOS and Windows within six months and went on to teach myself some simple web page design and programming basics through self-help books.
+It was fun when I made my first simple games in Adobe Flash back in the day.

-I was not an easy time throughout the university.
-However, I have made it through with satisfying results and awarded Honours Class 2 Division 1.
-I have also obtained a commendable achievement on publishing two academic journal papers as the second author, thanking my thesis supervisor keep motivating me and pushing my limit.
+Although university was not easy, I achieved satisfying results and was awarded Honours Class 2 Division 1.
+I also published two academic journal papers as the second author, thanks to the encouragement and support of my thesis supervisor.

-I have also finished a four months internship as a web developer in Rockable Apps in 2009, developing its second-hand exchange platform on the standalone website and its Facebook app.
-I have learnt a lot from this position about web development and Facebook graph API, and this motivated me to work as a web developer in my later career.
+I completed a four-month internship as a web developer in Rockable Apps in 2009, where I worked on developing the company’s second-hand exchange platform on the standalone website and its Facebook app.
+This role allowed me to gain valuable experience in web development and Facebook graph API, which motivated me to pursue a career as a web developer.

-To be honest, it wasn’t easy to find my first job as an oversea fresh graduate.
-After some rough time, I finally got into an e-commerce company as a web developer.
-I worked pretty much individually on a website that having thousand traffics and hundreds of orders every day.
-I maintained and developed both frontend and backend of the website, as well as creating internal tools for better order management and faster process.
-We used an old open-source e-commerce platform called osCommerce, and I open-sourced a few of our systems and dedicated back to the community.
-I also take part in researching and prototyping the newest e-commerce platforms such as Magento.
-Furthermore, I have also learnt a lot on website knowledge such as search engine optimization (SEO) and Google tag manager and strived to make our website to be the top within our competitors.
+As an overseas fresh graduate, it wasn’t easy to find my first job.
+After some setbacks, I finally secured a position at an e-commerce company as a web developer.
+I worked individually on a website that received thousands of visitors and hundreds of orders daily.
+I maintained and developed both the frontend and backend of the website, and created internal tools for better order management and faster processes.
+I even contributed some of our systems back to the community by open-sourcing them.
+I also researched and prototyped the newest e-commerce platforms such as Magento.
+Through this role, I gained extensive knowledge of website development, including search engine optimization (SEO) and Google tag manager, and helped our website become a top performer in our industry.

-After a few months, we finally completed our prototype and decided to try our luck to get fund from a Kickstarter campaign.
-We had a lot of fun filming for an intro video and putting everything together.
-Unfortunately, we were too optimistic and failed the campaign, but we did get a lot of attraction and people did like the concept of our games.
-We decided to take the chance, quit our fulltime job and put all our effort onto it, we founded Sweaty Chair Studio in 2013.
+After a few months of hard work, we completed our prototype and decided to try our luck with a Kickstarter campaign to secure funding.
+Although we failed to meet our fundraising goal, the project generated a lot of interest and people appreciated the concept of our game.
+We decided to take the leap, quit our full-time jobs, and founded Sweaty Chair Studio in 2013.

-Founding a startup is definitely not easy, we had made a lot of mistakes and learnt a lot from there.
-Our first game had a lot of bugs which even occasionally stop players from playing and we have been striving hard to make sure our code is robust and stable.
-I designed and built up the coding architecture for the team, so code dependency and the chance of mistakes can be decreased, as well as reuse the code across projects to provide fast prototyping.
+Founding a startup is never easy, and we made a lot of mistakes and learned many valuable lessons along the way.
+Our first game had several bugs that occasionally prevented players from playing.
+Consequently, we have been working hard to ensure that our code is robust and stable.
+I developed and implemented a coding architecture for the team that reduces code dependencies and the likelihood of errors, while also facilitating code reuse across projects and enabling rapid prototyping.

-We do not satisfy on just one or a few successful games, we are very also keen to try different gaming technology such as AR/VR and multiplayer, as well as different types of gameplay.
-I believe keep evolving and being creative is always the way to success.
+We are not content with only having one or a few successful games.
+We are always eager to explore new gaming technologies such as AR/VR and multiplayer, as well as different gameplay types.
+I believe that staying innovative and creative is the key to long-term success.